-“I actually look forward to coming to work so I can feel more calm and in control,” one frazzled working mother of four girls told me.
-“No matter how crazy things get at work, it’s much easier than the crazy, exhausting road race my weekends have become.
+“I actually look forward to coming to work so I can feel more calm and in control,” said one frazzled working mother of four girls.
+“No matter how crazy things get at work, it’s much easier than the crazy, exhausting road race my weekends have become.”

 Working parents do it all: they each have a career and also run a small but complex family business.
 They’re responsible for inventory, shipping, quality control, discipline, and snuggling.
 Also, snacks.
 So, so many snacks.